premail/premail/README.md

 This project gives you a structure and workflow in which you can create different email designs in MJML, then create individual emails based on those designs.
-The resulting `index.html` file is optimized to render correctly in [the vast majority of email systems and clients](https://mjml.io/faq#email-clients).
+The resulting `index.html` file (and plain-text `index.txt` file, if you've chosen the text option) is optimized to render correctly in [the vast majority of email systems and clients](https://mjml.io/faq#email-clients).
 When you're done, just drop the code from the file into your email service provider's system.